 - Transmammary transmission (Toxocara cati): When a cat is infected with roundworm, some larvae migrate to other tissues in the body.
 Pregnancy re-activates these larvae which migrate to the mammary glands and are passed onto the kittens via the mother's milk.

-- Hunting: Rodents can act as intermediate hosts to roundworm and when a cat kills and consumes it's prey.
+- Hunting: Rodents can act as intermediate hosts to roundworm and when a cat kills and consumes its prey.

 Life cycle of Toxocara cati:

 The cat ingests the egg containing the infective larvae.
-Once inside the cat they hatch in the cat's intestinal tract.
+Once inside the cat, they hatch in the cat's intestinal tract.
 The larvae migrate to the liver and other organs.
-In the liver they develop into the third stage.
+In the liver, they develop into the third stage.
 They then enter the bloodstream and migrate to the lungs.
 Once in the lungs where they develop into the fourth stage larvae.
 They are coughed up and into the throat and then swallowed, re-entering the intestinal tract for a second time.
 Once in the intestinal tract they mature and begin to mate.
-The female lays her eggs which are passed in the faeces and so the cycle begins once again.
+The female lays her eggs which are passed in the feces and so the cycle begins once again.

 Some of these become encysted in the tissues where they are inactive (or dormant).
 When a cat is wormed, the worms in the intestines are killed but the encysted larvae.